enissay14/Zendesk-Challenge/README.md

 After the import of the json data to the database the design document `views_honeypot` should be added too.
 It contains some views (map functions) that create indexes on Ip adress, port and url.

-A working preview of the application can be found here: http://heyrecruiters.com/zendesk-challenge
+A working demo of the application can be found here: http://heyrecruiters.com/zendesk-challenge